-This series captures everyday moments.
+This series captures the pleasure found in everyday moments.
 I was 16 the first time I made an image like this.

 It was 1975.
 A passing-period bottleneck halted progress up the stairwell of my small school.
 Impatient, I stood with my notebook pressed against my chest, watching the boys lope downward.

 One in class of 89 students, I had known my classmates since kindergarten.
 Our small town did not have a middle school; grades 7 through 12 were housed together, with the elementary school next door.
 By the time I reached that stairwell, everything and everyone around was familiar, and I often chafed against the sameness of our days.

 On that day, however, I was suddenly overcome by a desire to capture that familiarity — the beauty of the mundane.
 Unless I did something important it would wash into the flat sea of lost moments.

 Following the light from the window on the landing below to the well-known faces of the descending students, I observed each detail.
 Closing my eyes tightly, I made a mental picture.
 It was the first in a life-long practice of capturing the infinite pleasure of ordinary life.